UWRealityLab/xrcapstone21sp-team1/docs/blog2.md

 ### What we accomplished

+This week we gave our project pitch in class where we talked about a variety of things as it relates to our project including: motivation behind our project, existing solutions, an MVP, secondary goals, plan for how to succeed this quarter, individual team mate responsibilities, the technology we plan on using for our project, and stretch goals.
+Some suggestions from the staff was too integrate voice chat as a required feature in our project, which was originally a stretch goal.
+The slides can be found [here](https://docs.google.com/presentation/d/1ooTNhn3zvYbwdJ0hO6mIZ8DKmbj0zTc9Z7tN6LT96zE/edit) - where we are Team 1.

+We completed our [Project Requirements Document (PRD)](https://uwrealitylab.github.io/xrcapstone21sp-team1/project_requirements_doc) which details our project plan with deliverables for each week for the remainder of the quarter.
+We also discuss which features should be in the MVP and which features are secondary/stretch goals - as well as performance metrics, individual responsibilties, budget, and possible risks/how we will address these risks as they relate to our project.

 #### Croquet + Physics + Super Hands demo
 We also worked on a [demo](https://super-hands-croquet.glitch.me/) that integrated Croquet, aframe's physics system, and super hands.
 Like the [original Croquet demo](https://croquet-hello-webvr.glitch.me/), players can see each other move around in the virtual world.